Pay your tuition fees for Scottish and Rest of UK undergraduate students

 - your details will be passed to a debt collection agency

-- if you are a Tier 4 Visa holder: we will notify UK Visas and Immigration (UKVI) that we are no longer sponsoring your Visa.
+- if you are a Student visa (was Tier 4) holder: we will notify UK Visas and Immigration (UKVI) that we are no longer sponsoring your Visa.
 This will result in your Visa being invalid and you will be required to return home.